chenjd/chenjd.github.io/_posts/2019-07-22-Unity-ARFoundation-CoreML.md

     "com.unity.xr.arkit": "file:../ARPackages/com.unity.xr.arkit
 ```

-After importing the AR Foundation plugin, you can create some related components in the scene, such as AR Session, AR Session Origin.
+After importing the AR Foundation plugin, we can create some related components in the scene, such as AR Session, AR Session Origin.
 ![](/img/2019-07-23/handdetection_2.png)

-Then in our script, listen to the `frameReceived` callback to get the data for each frame.
+Then in our script, listen to the `frameReceived` event to get the data for each frame.

         if (m_CameraManager != null)
         {